avarayr/synthwave-refined/README.md

 This theme does not support the glow effects of the original <a href="https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode">SynthWave '84</a>.

+# Try it live!

+You can preview the theme in your browser: https://vscode.dev/theme/avarayr.synthwave-refined

 # Motivation

 I love the original SynthWave theme, but I wanted to make the color less harsh on the eyes.